From Vlasov-Poisson to Schr\"odinger-Poisson: dark matter simulation with a quantum variational time evolution algorithm: SP DIMENSION RE-SCALING

 We observe that $\Tilde{V}^2_l$ corresponds to $\Tilde{V}^2_{\Tilde{J}(j=0,l)}$; this way $\Tilde{V}_l^2 + \sum_{j =1}^{N-1} \Tilde{V}_{\Tilde{J}(j,l)}^2 = \sum_{j = 0}^{N-1} \Tilde{V}_{\Tilde{J}(j,l)}^2$, where the periodic boundary conditions assure us that, for a given $l$, this is equivalent to the squared module of the quantum state $\ket{\Phi_{\Tilde{V}}}$.
 Remembering now the normalization of quantum states we can write

-\end{subsubsection} \begin{subsubsection}{Kinetic term} Consider Eq.~\eqref{eq: mixed finite diff kinetic}.
+\end{subsubsection} \begin{subsubsection}{Kinetic term} Consider Eq.~\eqref{eq: mixed finite diff kinetic} of the main text.
 The evaluation of the overlap $\braket{\partial_{\theta_k}\psi | \psi}$ is easy and has already been tackled in the main text as well as in~\cite{ollitrault_quantum_2022}.
-This subsection analyzes the implementation of the circuits in Fig.~\ref{fig: new mixed kinetic}. \\ Let's consider the case in which the derivative is controlled by the ancilla qubit in the state $\ket{0}$ ($F_k^{(0)}$ is used).
+This subsection analyzes the implementation of the circuits in Fig.~\ref{fig: new mixed potential} in the main text. \\ Let's consider the case in which the derivative is controlled by the ancilla qubit in the state $\ket{0}$ ($F_k^{(0)}$ is used).
 Since the adder circuit (\ref{sec: supp: adder}) is controlled by the ancilla state $\ket{1}$, the quantum state after its application is

 The quantum state on which $\langle \sigma^z_- \rangle$ is evaluated is given by

 Now, in a similar manner to what has been done in the case of the potential is easy to find that

 Following the same procedure, but in the case when the derivative and the adder are controlled by the same ancilla state (e.g, $\ket{1}$ if using $F_k^{(1)}$) one find that the final state is given by